Mehdi Khalaji: Father's arrest

 On January 12, 2010, Mehdi Khalaji’s father, Mohammad Taghi Khalaji, was arrested in Iran.
 A report from The Washington Institute for Near East Policy stated that agents of Iran's Ministry of Intelligence, conducted a violent house search, confiscating personal files, books, letters, a computer, satellite receiver and the family's passports.
 Mehdi Khalaji's daughter's passport was among those confiscated.
 Khalaji's family was banned from leaving Iran.

 Views

-Khalaji has written an opinion piece in New York Times on why he is against Iran deal.
+Khalaji is a democrat.
+He is against the Iran deal.

+Mehdi Khalaji, has expressed concerns similar to those of the Islamic Republic's reformists, particularly regarding the lack of political freedoms and the repression of dissent.
+Khalaji acknowledges their efforts to create political space.
+In his article, "The Vanishing Islam in the Islamic Republic's Election," he discusses the limited opportunities for reform within the Islamic Republic's political system and recognizes the impact of reformist efforts in bringing attention to the need for change.

+Mehdi Khalaji, critiquing the Pahlavi monarchy often argues that the Shah's secular policies were one of the primary reasons for the Islamic Revolution.
+This point of view is very similar to Mohammad Javad Zarif.
+Both have argued for a non-secular political system and the role of religion in Iranian politics, though their conclusions differ.